racinmat/PHPOgameBot/readme.md

 - add command read players score.
 Add showing of players who have big difference between total (or economic) score and military score - potentional farms
 - add incoming resources to calculation of time to process some command which needs these resources
 - refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
 Maybe add parameter slow, which will enable additional random waiting
-- add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)
 - refactor buildings, ships and defense in to embeddable.
 And refactor researches too.
 - fleetsave from main planet.
 Fleetsave only in pauses between two enhancements
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements